-Following Shalane Flanagan’s win at the NYC marathon, an homage to Irish sportswomen who achieved success through the decades
+Following Shalane Flanagan’s win at the NYC marathon, an homage to Irish sportswomen who achieved success through the decades.

-Last weekend, Irish-American distance runner Shalane Flanagan became the first US-born woman to win the New York City Marathon in 40 years.
+Earlier this month, Irish-American distance runner Shalane Flanagan became the first US-born woman to win the New York City Marathon in 40 years.
 Born in Colorado, Flanagan grew up in the Massachusetts town of Marblehead, and athletics clearly runs in the family, with both of her parents accomplished athletes.

 You can learn more about Irish sports stars at EPIC The Irish Emigration Museum in Dublin, an interactive experience that tells the fascinating stories of over 300 Irish people, past and present.
 Here are several women who made their mark on the world stage of sporting history.

 Irish boxer Katie Taylor recently became WBA world lightweight champion, following a spirited performance to defeat Argentinian Anahi Sanchez in Cardiff, Wales.
 Along with Conor McGregor, Taylor is the most talked-about fighter in Ireland, hugely popular and heralded in her homeland since taking an Olympic gold in 2012.
 The talented 31-year-old County Wicklow native has quickly achieved success since making her professional debut in November 2016.

 Mabel Cahill (1863 – 1905) grew up in County Kilkenny and established residence in New York and became the first foreign tennis player to prevail at a major championship when she won the 1891 US Tennis Championships.
 She successfully defended her title the following year, defeating Bessie Moore in a hard fought, five-set final.
 She then elected to default her crown in 1893 and did not compete again on the international level, returning to Ireland, leaving an enviable record of success in the United States behind her.